 The eland looks like a blend between a deer and an ox.
 The rugged herbivore, found in southern and eastern Africa, is truly huge.
 Females can weigh a hefty 600 kilograms, but bulls sometimes break the scales at a ton and stand around 1.8 meters at the shoulder.
-The common eland is the continent's second largest antelope and the honour of the biggest in Africa — and the world — goes to the giant eland.
+The common eland is Africa's second-largest antelope while the giant eland the biggest in the world.

 2. They can be Domesticated

 In some places, they outnumber cattle herds because they are naturally more suited to the harshness of the African land.
 Countries that have domesticated the eland for agricultural, zoo or exotic pet purposes include South Africa, Zimbabwe, Kenya and even Russia.

 Unusual Farm Animal

 3. Bulls Click Their Knees

-One would think the biggest bulls in the antelope world would produce the most spectacular horn fights the animal kingdom had ever seen.
+One would think the biggest bulls in the antelope world would produce the most spectacular horn fights the animal kingdom has ever seen.
 Instead, eland males click their knees to intimidate a rival.
-This may sounds like a weird strategy, but it's actually brilliant.
+This may sound like a weird strategy but it is actually brilliant.
 The animals don't click on purpose.
-They have no control over it.
-This is nature's way to signal accurate information between males before they decide to battle for mating rights.
+They have no control over what their knees sound like.
+It's nature's way to signal accurate information between males before they decide to fight.